 1. Write Down Your Project Scope Statement

-The project scope statement is an important component of your project plan, and so, the first step is to write down your scope statement.
+The project scope statement is an important component of your project plan, so, the first step is to write down your scope statement.
 It lists down all your project deliverables and helps you achieve your goals and objectives on time.
 It includes all your short-term and long-term project requirements that a project team needs to adhere to.

 However, know that the project scope statement is not a detailed outline, yet it comes with all the necessary details to explain the end outcome of the project.

 Let’s consider a quick example.
-If your project stakeholder requires you to build a vegetable farm, your scope statement will look something like this: We will plant 100 sq. ft. the vegetable garden grows tomatoes, potatoes, peas, cucumber, and corn.
+If your project stakeholder requires you to build a vegetable farm, your scope statement will look something like this: We will plant 100 sq. ft. of the vegetable garden that grows tomatoes, potatoes, peas, cucumber, and corn.
 That’s how you include all your significant and major deliverables in your project statement.

 Most commonly, you will already have your project statement in hand as you sit down to write a project time management plan.
 If yes, all you need to do is look into your scope statement and get a brief overview.
 If not, it is best to write down your scope statement right away.
-It comes handy throughout the project, especially when sequencing and prioritizing your project activities.
+It comes in handy throughout the project, especially when sequencing and prioritizing your project activities.

-2. Create Work Breakdown Structure (WBS)
+2. Create a Work Breakdown Structure (WBS)

-Work Breakdown Structure, shortly called as WBS, is a detailed outline of your project activities.
+Work Breakdown Structure, shortly called WBS, is a detailed outline of your project activities.
 To create your WBS, you need to pick your scope statement and identify your deliverable or deliverables.
 Once you do so, you should break your deliverables into further tasks.

 For instance, one of the major deliverables in the scope mentioned above statement is building a vegetable farm.
 The WBS will include all the activities required to build your vegetable farm.
 Then, you will need to divide the farm according to the required production of each vegetable.